Last Updated on May 10, 2022 by Editor

 DINER: Tick Tock Diner at 8th and 34th

-All day breakfast and 24/7 service across the street from Penn Station (where you catch Amtrak, NJ Transit, Long Island trains, and subway connections.)
+All day breakfast and 24/7 service across the street from Penn Station (where you catch Amtrak, NJ Transit, Long Island trains, and subway connections, the Tick Tock Diner has been dishing out comfort food since 1997 (another, in Clifton NJ, since 1948).
 With 280 seats, you never wait to sit at Manhattan’s largest diner.

 STAY: Crowne Plaza HY36

-Located on 36th St. between 8th and 9th Avenues, this mid-list hotel, is a brisk 5-minute walk to the Javits Center (straight down 36th St) and Hudson Yards (34th and 10th).
+Located on 36th St. between 8th and 9th Avenues, the Crowne Plaza Midtown, is a brisk 5-minute walk to the Javits Center (straight down 36th St) and Hudson Yards (34th and 10th).

 What do you get for that rate?